 - assesmentTrustworthinessRequirements - It is of data type modelTrustworthiness (with three attributes: trustworthinessType, trustworthinessMetric and trustworthinessScore).
 The trustworthinessType may be one of explainability, fairness and adversarial robustness; the trustworthinessMetric may be one of the newly proposed metrics; the trustworthinessScore is the actual value of the trustworthinessMetric.

-Besides the mLEntityId, the Identifier of the ML entity that was assessed, the MLAssessmentReport IOC may include attributes for:
+Besides the MLModelId, the Identifier of the ML model that was assessed, the MLAssessmentReport IOC may include attributes for:

 - usedConsumerAssessmentData - It provides the address(es) where lists of the consumer-provided assessment data are located, which have been used for the ML model assessment.